vaginessa/Linder/README.md

 There are some apps like FacebookLite which are a little protected by this method.
 The MainActivity smali file specified in the Manifest is not present.
 I'll come up with something in the next update.

-And a Special Thanks to [TheSpeedX](https://github.coom/TheSpeedX) for optimising this script and naming it.
-LMAO.
+And a Special Thanks to [TheSpeedX](https://github.coom/TheSpeedX) for optimising this script.

 ## Installation

 Just make sure apktool and apksigner are properly installed.

-**NOTE FOR TERMUX**:- Wont work on termux even if you have apktool installed.
-Because on termux, Apktool does not decode the AndroidManifest.xml unless `--force-manifest` option is used.
-(I ran the latest version 2.4.0).
-But on compiling the target app the xml wont be included...
-And there is no other way to do it.
-Check [this issue on apktool's official repo.](https://github.com/iBotPeaches/Apktool/issues/1699)
+**NOTE FOR TERMUX**:- It wasnt possible for this script to run in termux in the previous version because its apktool cant decompile aps properly, but thanks to [Hax4us's APKMOD](https://github.com/Hax4us/Apkmod), its now possible.
+It Run `termux-install.sh` to install it and other dependencies.

 ## Usage